Summer Work With Racine County

 When it didn't rain, or at least once a week, we would patrol all of the roads on our route looking for litter or dead animals along the side of the road.
 We would also stop at a few county parks and collect trash.

 I remember that there were very few occasions when we had to do a lot of hard work.
-Some of my hardest work included unloading from a railroad car onto our county trucks 80-pound bags of chloride which was used for salting the roads during icy weather.
+Some of my hardest work included unloading from a railroad car onto our county trucks 80-pound bags of chloride which were used for salting the roads during icy weather.
 Also, on one of the hottest days of the summer, a four or five-man crew of us had to sink posts and build a retaining wall along the side of a road.

 What I Learned From My Summer Job